MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 ### Basic Common Configurations

 * Wi-Fi connectivity is disabled.
-Ethernet via USB may be enabled for LAN connectivity if necessary.
+Ethernet via USB may be enabled for LAN connectivity if necessary
-* Not Managed.
+* Not Managed
-* Local user account for device sign-in.
+* Local user account for device sign-in
-  * HoloLens 2 supports only one local account.
+  * HoloLens 2 supports only one local account
 * Varying levels of device lockdown configurations are applied via Provisioning Packages based on specific use cases.
-These configurations are typically restricted because of secure environment requirements.
+These configurations are typically restricted because of secure environment requirements
 * One or more applications are deployed via Provisioning Package

 ### Common Challenges